Many AI Analysts, One Dataset: Navigating the Agentic Data Science Multiverse: Specification Curves

 \section{Specification Curves}

-This section presents specification curves for the \texttt{metr} and \texttt{soccer} datasets, complementing the \texttt{anes-views} specification curve shown in \Cref{fig:intro_fig}.
+This section presents specification curves for the \texttt{metr-rct} and \texttt{soccer} datasets, complementing the \texttt{anes-views} specification curve shown in the main text.
 Each figure displays the distribution of primary estimands across valid runs (top panel) with 95\% confidence intervals, and the corresponding extracted analytic decisions (bottom panel).
 The strike plots reveal how different methodological choices cluster and influence outcomes.